kevpeek/kotlinJsLambda/README.md

 The project is ready to compile!
 Run `gradle build` and everything should compile successfully.

-First, the compiled Lambda function can be found in `./web/output.js`.
+The compiled Lambda function can be found in `./web/output.js`.
 In addition, the Kotlin standard library was compiled into `./web/lib/kotlin.js`.

 ### Creating A Lambda Function